1890 Indian Head Penny Value Checker: Errors List & No Mint Mark Worth

 • 1890 No Mint Mark Indian Head Penny — Philadelphia standard circulation strikes across all grades.

-• 1890 Proof Indian Head Penny — Collector strikes with polished dies and mirrors.
+• 1890 Proof Indian Head Penny — Collector strikes with polished dies and mirror-like fields.

-• 1890 CAM Indian Head Penny — Rare cameo proofs with frosted device contrast.
+• 1890 CAM Indian Head Penny — Rare cameo proofs with frosted device contrast against mirror backgrounds.

 Color designation dramatically influences market positioning across all three categories.
-Red specimens command substantial premiums over red-brown and brown examples at identical grade levels.
+Red specimens command substantial premiums over Red-Brown (RB) and Brown (BN) examples at identical grade levels.
 Surface preservation separates common survivors from investment-grade holdings.

 Each category serves distinct collector segments.
 Business strikes offer accessible entry points for type collectors.
 Standard proofs appeal to quality-focused numismatists.
 CAM specimens target advanced collectors pursuing condition census rankings and visual superiority.